khalidhmd/udaci-racer-simulator/README.md

 - status: RaceStatus ("unstarted" | "in-progress" | "finished")
 - positions object[] ([{ car: object, final_position: number (omitted if empty), speed: number, segment: number}])

-[POST] `api/races`
-Create a race
+[POST] `api/races` **_ there are issues with the resonse of this api end point _** Create a race

-- id: number
+- id: number (this field is "ID" in the server response)
-- track: string
+- track: string (this field is "Track" in the server response and it's an object with name and id properties)
-- player_id: number
+- player_id: number ((this field is "PlayerID" in the server response))
 - cars: Cars[] (array of cars in the race)
-- results: Cars[] (array of cars in the position they finished, available if the race is finished)
+- results: Cars[] (array of cars in the position they finished, available if the race is finished) ("Results" object with "positions" and "status" properties)

 [POST] `api/races/${id}/start`
 Begin a race